 A funeral invoice is usually made up of three sections.
 The casket, our fee for professional services and other charges which might include; flowers, catering, cemetery or cremation fees, paying the celebrant or minister, service sheets, slideshows, and other AV requirements, newspaper notices, paying doctors and the like.
 We think it is important to recognise that as funeral directors we often make payments on your behalf to a number of third parties involved in the funeral process so our invoice is not exclusively the cost of using our services.
 Rather, we offer you the convenience of only having to worry about one invoice at the end of the process rather than having multiple accounts to settle.

 Our professional services fee is our charge for the services provided to you.
 This fee varies based on the specific services you use.
-The range of services available to you includes; meeting with you to make arrangements, transferring the deceased from the place of death to the funeral home, embalming and caring for the body, overseeing and completing the many tasks required to be done in the lead up to the funeral service, liaising with third parties such as the celebrant or organist, attending the funeral service and providing the hearse, looking after any legal requirements such as registering the death.
+The range of services available to you includes; meeting with you to make arrangements, transferring the deceased from the place of death to the funeral home, overseeing and completing the many tasks required to be done in the lead up to the funeral service, liaising with third parties such as the celebrant or organist, attending the funeral service and providing the hearse, looking after any legal requirements such as registering the death.
 It also covers the cost of having our team available to you 24 hours a day, seven days a week and the overhead costs from providing the exceptional facilities we offer.
 Most of the families we serve use the full range of our services from the moment the death occurs till the burial or cremation, some only need certain parts of our service, and in all cases the fee charged reflects what you have used.